 Realism – I understand that, in the end, each client creates his or her own unique road map to feeling well.
 But that doesn’t mean I sit back quietly, just nodding my head and listening.
 I am an interactive participant to help shape the therapy process and am always true to my own thoughts and emotions.
 This approach, I am convinced, helps my clients see themselves, and others in their life, from multiple perspectives so that they can better decide on their path to happiness.

 Perfectly imperfect – I am not perfect.
 And I don’t expect you to to be either.
 Being human means learning from our mistakes, not being defined by them.

 How to pick the right therapist

 There are a lot of therapists to consider when trying to decide who to trust.
-Each with varying skills and credentials, choosing a therapist can be tough.
+With varying skills and credentials to consider, choosing the right therapist can be tough.
 It’s much like a pair of pants; you search until you find the one that fits just right.
-The good news is that there is a reliable way to tell if you and your therapist are a going to mesh.
-If you click from the get-go, it’s a good sign.
+The good news is that there IS a reliable way to tell if you and your therapist are a going to mesh: if you click from the get-go, it’s a good sign.